 - fix your roof

-- offer cheap deals using words like 'for today only'
+- offers cheap deals using words like 'for today only'

-- offer to drive you to the bank to get money to pay for the job
+- offers to drive you to the bank to get money to pay for the job

-- say they can do the job now as another nearby has just cancelled.
+- says they can do the job now as another nearby has just cancelled.

 Tips to protect yourself

-If you do speak to them, ask them to leave.
+You can ask a suspected fake tradie to leave.
 If they refuse, they are breaking the law.

 If you want work done on your house:

-- shop around for the quote that is right for you
+- shop around for a quote that is right for you

 - use established tradespeople who provide written quotes